Document Legalization Iran to Germany: Certified Farsi Translation and the Full Authentication Chain

 For men who completed compulsory military service, this is the document showing your service record and discharge status.

-For men holding an exemption card (Kart-e Mafiyat) rather than a completion card: the exemption card must also be in Smart Card format and must clearly state the legal basis for exemption.
+For men holding an exemption card (Kart-e Mafiyat) rather than a completion card: confirm the currently accepted format, and ensure the card clearly states the legal basis for exemption.

 Legalization sequence: Ministry of Justice → MFA.
 No MSRT involvement.